StarRocks/starrocks/docs/table_design/Data_model.md

 ### Create a table

 Example 1: Suppose that you need to analyze orders on a daily basis.
-In this example, create a table named `orders`, define `dt` and `order_id` as the primary key, and define the other columns as metric columns.
+In this example, create a table named `orders`, define `dt` and `order_id` as the primary key.

 ```SQL
 create table orders (